SimonScholz/simonscholz.github.io/content/tutorials/publish-maven-central-gradle/index.md

 ```

 Note that the `signingInMemoryKey`, `signingInMemoryKeyId` and `signingInMemoryKeyPassword` must be added as secret environment variables.
+Remember that the `signingInMemoryKeyId` must be the short key id format.

 ## Create a real release